daniviga/dccex-tui-throttle/README.md

 ### Contributing

 Contributions are welcome!
-Please follow the Django-RAM project guidelines:
+Please follow these guidelines:
 - Follow PEP 8 style guide (79 character line length)
 - Use type hints where appropriate
 - Add docstrings to functions and classes